 - (i) Do not obstruct ventilators (See Safety Section Ventilation) - (ii) Inspect the flexible gas hose regularly for deterioration and renew as necessary, with approved type, as and in any case no later than the expiry date stated on the hose. - (iii) It is recommended that you provide a dry powder fire extinguisher complying with ISO 7165 of at least 1 KG capacity by the exit door and a fire blanket next to the cooker.
 Ensure you read the 'advice to occupier label' fitted to your motorhome. - (iv) Never use portable cooking or heating equipment inside your motorhome.
 Do not use your fitted cooking equipment as heating at any time. - (v) Never allow modification to your gas or electrical system unless qualified persons carry them out.
 A Gas Safe RegisterTM approved gas fitter should carry out all modification to the gas system.
-Any modifications carried out on the electrical system should be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vi) Never exceed your motorhome's Maximum Technical Permissible Laden Mass. - (vii) Never exceed the front or rear axle maximum load as specified by the Peugeot weight plate under the bonnet. - (viii) Pull out worktop extensions, where fitted, are only designed to take maximum weight of 6kgs. - (ix) Please ensure extra care when young children use high level bunks and always use the safety nets and lift up flaps provided. - (x) Do not leave children under 14 years of age unattended in your motorhome.
+Any modifications carried out on the electrical system should be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vi) Never exceed your motorhome's Maximum Technical Permissible Laden Mass - (vii) Never exceed the front or rear axle maximum load as specified by the weight plate under the bonnet. - (viii) Pull out worktop extensions, where fitted, are only designed to take maximum weight of 6kgs. - (ix) Please ensure extra care when young children use high level bunks and always use the safety nets and lift up flaps provided. - (x) Do not leave children under 14 years of age unattended in your motorhome. - (xi) Please ensure all gas appliances are turned off while you are travelling.

-- (xi) Please ensure all gas appliances are turned off while you are travelling. - (xii) If you suspect there is a gas leak please open all the windows then vacate the motorhome.
+- (xii) If you suspect there is a gas leak please open all the windows then vacate the motorhome.
 Switch off the gas supply if it is safe to do so.
 Then contact your nearest Elddis Retailer to arrange for them to check the gas system. - (xiii) Only those seats designated for travelling should be occupied when the motorhome is in motion. - (xiv) Please note that motorhomes are covered by the seat belt regulations, which came into force in October 2006.
-These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Before travelling in your motorhome: Ensure all the tables have been stored in their designated table storage position. - (xvi) Ensure you remove all items from the microwave before travelling. - (xvii) It is essential that you have securely closed and locked the habitation door before setting off on any journey. - (xviii) Care is to be taken when mounting and dismounting the toilet due to its elevated height.
+These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Before travelling in your motorhome: Ensure all the tables have been stored in their designated table storage position. - (xvi) Ensure you remove all items from the microwave before travelling. - (xvii) It is essential that you have securely closed and locked the habitation door before setting off on any journey. - (xviii) Where a dividing curtain is fitted or provided, please ensure when not in use it is stored in the position furthest away from any cooking equipment or in the storage housing if provided.